krsukanto/openshift-tekton-june-2022/Day1/README.md

 - No webconsole
 - no built-in private container registry, however we can configure Kubernetes to use an externally setup container private registry
-- no build-in version control support within Kubernetes
+- no built-in version control support within Kubernetes
 - Tekton CI/CD is not pre-integrated but can be installed to support CI/CD
 - no support, only community support with no SLA
-- Command-Lint tools used here
+- Command-Line tools used in K8s
    - kubectl ( client tool used by all of us to deploy and manage applications )
    - kubeadm ( administrative tool used to setup kubernetes cluster )
    - tkn ( tekton client tool used to create and manage Tekton CI/CD pipeline )